Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

 Contact Ask the Library to make an appointment or for more information.

 Colin Thiele AC was born November 16th, 1920 in Eudunda, South Australia.
 Thiele graduated from the University of Adelaide in 1941 and completed a course at Adelaide Teachers College in 1942.
 After serving with the RAAF between 1942 and 1945, Thiele completed a Diploma of Education.
 He went on to teach English at Port Lincoln between 1946 and 1955.

 Thiele became a lecturer at the Wattle Park Teachers' College in 1957 and became the Principal in 1965.
-In 1974 he became the Director of the renamed Wattle Park Teachers Centre, until he retired in 1980.
-Throughout his teaching career Thiele wrote for children and became one of Australia's most popular authors for children.
+In 1974 he became the Director of the renamed Wattle Park Teachers Centre, a precursor to the University of South Australia, until he retired in 1980.
+Throughout his teaching career Thiele wrote for children and became one of Australia's most popular children's authors.
 Thiele also wrote poetry and educational material for teachers, in the areas of English, Drama and Australian History.

 Thiele continued to write after his retirement and close to his death in 2006 at the age of 85.